Subscribe to our Newsletter

 Evidence-Based Behavior (eB2) is a technology start-up that develops Artificial Intelligence based solutions for behavior monitoring and evaluation. eB2 has a multidisciplinary team covering research, technical, clinical, business, organizational and management profiles that have developed the eB2-MindCare system for mental health and well-being.

 eB2 EarlyDel is an automated system that manages patients’ delirium risk throughout their hospital stay.
-It uses machine learning algorithms to analyze data from EHRs, assessments by nurses/physicians, and a post-discharge app to improve clinical workflow, quality of care, and patient safety.
+It uses machine learning algorithms to analyze data from EHRs, assessments by nurses and physicians, and a post-discharge app to improve clinical workflow, quality of care, and patient safety.
 The system provides real-time updates on delirium risk and generates various risk measures.
 It also offers a dashboard for data visualization and guidance for managing delirium.
 Secure data exchange protocols ensure patient data privacy. eB2 EarlyDel is an innovative tool for early delirium detection and improved patient care.